 Tip #4: Offer free shipping.

 Since customers have already stated that hidden costs are their number one reason for leaving a shopping cart, most of the hidden costs that the people who abandon are speaking of is the unexpectedly high shipping costs that can accompany a purchase.
 A way to stop customers from running for the hills when faced with shipping costs is to offer free shipping.
 Studies have shown that 81% of customers will buy a product from a business that offers free shipping.
-We have already talked about ways to get free shipping, in our articles: “How to Guarantee Hassle-Free and Easy Shipping” and “Get on Board with Free Shipping, Before it’s Too Late” to help guide you to being profitable while offering free shipping options.
+We have already talked about ways to get free shipping, in our articles, “How to Guarantee Hassle-Free and Easy Shipping,” to help guide you to being profitable while offering free shipping options.